pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/9-play-record-sound.md

 - Play and stop audio.
 - Record using the microphones.

 > ⚠️ **Note:** Audio files are stored in a **temporary folder** on Reachy’s internal computer and are **deleted at each reboot**.
 There’s no persistent storage yet.
-The file management is very basic, allowing just a list of files in a single folder..
+The file management is very basic, allowing just a list of files in a single folder.

 ---